sharadregoti/tyk-docs/tyk-docs/content/developer-support/special-releases-and-features/lab-releases.md

 - **Data Integrity:** there is a small risk of data loss or corruption.
 We strongly recommend backing up important information regularly
 - **APIs and Configuration Changes:** the lab release product may undergo interface and configuration changes, as well as API contract alterations, as part of ongoing development and refinement efforts
-- **Documentation could be limited:** we will endeavour to document the proof of concepts, but we may miss things
+- **Documentation could be limited:** we will endeavor to document the proof of concepts, but we may miss things
 - **User Experience:** The user experience might not be finalised.
 Some features might only be accessible through API calls
 - **Limited Support:** official support is not available for lab products.
 We encourage reporting any issues or feedback directly through any of the following channels:
   - [Tyk Public Issues Tracker](https://github.com/TykTechnologies/tyk/issues/new/choose)